agni-datta/csLaTeX/README.md

 ---
-title: "csLaTeX"
+title: README
-aliases: "csLaTeX"
+aliases: README, 'README, "csLaTeX"'
-linter-yaml-title-alias: "csLaTeX"
+linter-yaml-title-alias: README
 date created: Thursday, May 14th 2026, 10:21:12 pm
-date modified: 2026-07-28
+date modified: Tuesday, August 18th 2026, 10:56:17 am
 ---

 <!-- @format -->

-# csLaTeX
+## csLaTeX

 A collection of self-contained LaTeX packages for computer science research, teaching, and academic documents.
 Copy the required `.sty` file into a project and load it locally; no system-wide installation is needed.

-## Packages
+### Packages

 | Package                                       | Version | Description                                                                                                                               |
 | --------------------------------------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------- |